-For the purposes of resisting poison, the hero is assumed to have a strength score of 12.
+For the purposes of resisting poison, the hero is assumed to have a strength score of 12 (a high average).

-I am not a fan of deadly poisons, so by default poisons only cause damage over time if the strength check is failed (damage suffered each round is indicated by the strength of the poison on page 122 of the main rulebook) or no damage if the strength check succeeds.
-However, selecting the 'Deadly Poisons' flag will mean a single failed poison check will kill the hero if he fails his strength check and cause damage per round if he does succeed, as per the canon rules.
+I am not a fan of deadly poisons so, by default, poisons only cause damage over time if the strength check is failed (damage suffered each round is indicated by the strength of the poison on page 122 of the main rulebook) or no damage if the strength check succeeds.
+However, selecting the 'Deadly Poisons' flag will mean a single failed poison check will kill the hero and cause damage per round if he does succeed, as per the canon rules.